 - Let the salsa sit in the refrigerator for 2 hours before serving.
 This allows the flavors to absorb and I think it actually tastes better.

-- Use ripe peaches and tomatoes (but make sure they are not overly ripe).
-Using overly ripe will add extra liquid to the salsa.
+- Use peaches and tomatoes that are ripe, but not overly ripe.
+Using overly ripe will add extra liquid to the salsa (which is totally fine!)

 Frequently Asked Questions

 This salsa is spicier than your normal Pico De Gallo and has a kick to it? however it is not overly spicy (in my opinion!)
 You can easily adjust the ingredients to make it as spicy as you like!